Item 30: Write more than unit tests

 • If your crate has features (Item 26), run tests over every possible combination of available features.

-• More generally, if your crate includes any config-specific code (e.g. #[cfg(target_os = "windows")]), run tests for every platform that has distinct code.
+• More generally, if your crate includes any config-specific code (e.g., #[cfg(target_os = "windows")]), run tests for every platform that has distinct code.

-This Item has covered a lot of different types of test, so a summary is in order:
+This Item has covered a lot of different types of tests, so it's up to you to decide how much each of them is relevant and worthwhile for your project.